Document Control Manager Salary

 Popular Skills for Document Control Manager

-Document Control Managers report using a wide range of professional skills.
-Most notably, facility with Document Review and Distribution and Records Management are correlated to pay that is significantly above average, leading to increases of 21 percent and 9 percent, respectively.
+Survey results suggest that Document Control Managers use a fairly large toolkit of professional skills.
+Most notably, skills in Records Management, Document Management, Document Review and Distribution, and Microsoft Office are correlated to pay that is above average.
 Those listing Document Preparation as a skill should be prepared for drastically lower pay.
 Adobe Acrobat and Microsoft Office also typically command lower compensation.
-Those educated in Document Management tend to be well versed in Adobe Acrobat.
+Most people familiar with Document Management also know Adobe Acrobat.

 Pay by Experience Level for Document Control Manager

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Document Control Managers do not generally earn higher incomes from more experience in the field.
 Workers with less than five years' experience earn around $51K on average, and those who have five to 10 years under their belts see a higher median salary of $58K.
 After working for 10 to 20 years, Document Control Managers make a median salary of $69K.
 People who have worked for more than 20 years report a median income of $76K, which is barely higher than the median for folks with 10 to 20 years of experience.

 Home to some of the best pay for Document Control Managers, San Francisco offers exceptional salaries, 53 percent above the national average.
 Document Control Managers will also find cushy salaries in Houston (+18 percent).
 Phoenix ranks last in the field for pay, reporting salaries 15 percent below the national average.

 Related Job Salaries